 Introduced predators are the main reason for tūturuatu vanishing from New Zealand’s coastlines.
 Offshore islands are a refuge from stoats, cats and rats, however all sites are at risk of predator invasions.

-Rats are a particular risk as even a single rat can have a major impact.
+Experience has shown that even a single rat can have a major impact.

 Achieving this requires island biosecurity, captive breeding, and translocations to predator-free islands.

-How you can help
+You can help